tzsk/otp/README.md

 Otp::create($unique_secret);
 ```

 Make sure to set the same config during checking.
 What that means is, if you have used 8 digits and 30 min during creation you will also have to use 8 digits and 30 min during checking as well.
-It will match in same runtime if you don't set the same config but if you want to check later in a different runtime then it will fail.

 ```php
 // Match - (Different Runtime)